junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ## signs that show labor is near

-• A few days before labor begins, usually the baby moves lower in the womb.
+• A few days before labor begins, usually the **baby moves** lower in the womb.
 This lets the mother breathe more easily, but she may need to urinate more often because of pressure on the bladder.
 (In the first birth these signs can appear up to 4 weeks before delivery.)

-• A short time before the labor begins, some thick mucus (jelly) may come out.
+• A short time before the labor begins, **some thick mucus** (jelly) may come out.
 Or some mucus may come out for 2 or 3 days before labor begins.
 Sometimes it is tinted with blood.
 This is normal.

-• The contractions (sudden tightening of the womb) or labor pains may start up to several days before childbirth at first a long time usually passes between contractions, several minutes or even hours.
+• The **contractions** (sudden tightening of the womb) or labor pains may start up to several days before childbirth at first a long time usually passes between contractions, several minutes or even hours.
 When the contractions become stronger, regular, and more frequent, labor is beginning.

-• Some women have a few practice contractions weeks before labor.
+• Some women have a few **practice contractions** weeks before labor.
 This is normal.
 On rare occasions, a woman may have false labor.
 This happens when the contractions are coming strong and close together, but then stop for hours or days before childbirth actually begins.
 Sometimes walking, a warm bath, or resting will help calm the contractions if they are false, or bring on childbirth if they are real.
-Even if it is false labor, the contractions help to prepare the womb for labor.
+Even if it is **false labor**, the contractions help to prepare the womb for labor.

 • The bag of water that holds the baby in the womb usually breaks with a flood of liquid sometime after labor has begun.
 If the waters break before the contractions start, this usually means the beginning of labor.
 After the waters break, the mother should keep very clean.
 Walking back and forth may help bring on labor more quickly.
 To prevent infection, avoid sexual intercourse, do not sit in a bath of water, and do not douche or put anything in the vagina.
 If labor does not start within 12 hours, seek medical help.

-Labor pains are caused by contractions or tightening of the womb.
-Between contractions the womb is relaxed like this:
+**Labor pains are caused by contractions or tightening of the womb.
+Between contractions the womb is relaxed**

-During contractions, the womb tightens and lifts up like this:
+**During contractions, the womb tightens and lifts up**

-The contractions push the baby down farther.
-This causes the cervix or ‘door of the womb’ to open, a little more each time.
+**The contractions push the baby down farther.
+This causes the cervix or ‘door of the womb’ to open, a little more each time.**